thegetty/quire-docs/content/resources/workshop.md

 ### Use the CLI to Start and Preview a New Quire Project

 In addition to using the CLI to navigate Quire, as we explored earlier, it can also be used to tell Quire what to do, including creating a new project, previewing a project, or outputting a website, PDF, and e-book.
-In the steps below, we will use the CLI to create a new project, navigate our computer's files into that new project folder, and then preview it.
+In the steps below, we will use the CLI to create a new project with the command `quire new`, navigate our computer's files into that new project folder, and then preview it.

 ![Quire Starter Project](/img/screenshots/quire-starter.jpg)